dillionmegida/dillionmegida.com/src/pages/p/71. rss-feeds-like-i-am-five/index.md

 The image above is unreadable.
 What do you do with all these XMLs?
 And this is where RSS Feed Viewers come in.
 We'll see that in the next section.

 It's worth noting that RSS Feeds are not just for blogs or newsletters.
 I used these examples because I believe you'll relate well to understand this article.
 RSS Feeds can be used for any kind of content.
-On a basic level, as an author of the feed, you're saving the title, date, URL, and maybe description of your contents on the feed.
+On a basic level, as an author of the feed, you're saving the title, date, URL, and maybe description of your content on the feed.

 It's also important to know that you only have access to what the author made available to the feed when you view RSS Feeds.